Alternative business funding – what are the options?

 min read

-The past few years has seen swathes of alternative finance options become available, helping small businesses fund their operations faster than most banks can – often with less hassle.
-As each small business has different needs, from cash flow to equipment and refurbishment to purchased goods, it’s important to identify which type of funding could help yours.
+As each small business has different needs, from cash flow to van finance, refurbishment to purchased goods, it’s important to identify which type of funding could help yours.
 Below, we explore the world of alternative business funding and what it could mean for your business.

 What is alternative business funding?

 Alternative business funding, or alternative finance, is any type of funding for a business that isn’t sourced from a ‘mainstream’ provider, such as a bank.
 It's particularly useful for small to medium enterprises, as it doesn’t follow the same — and, often, frustrating — conventional frameworks as most high-street banks.
-Alternative lenders can therefore prove to be more efficient and quicker at providing funding through their various approaches.
+Alternative lenders can prove to be more efficient and quicker at providing funding through more automated processes, technology integration and broader eligibility criteria.

 Online lenders — such as iwoca — are designed to help independent traders and small businesses manage their cash flows and cover the purchase of larger investments.
 Your local coffee spot, bike repair shop and plumber can all benefit from alternative small business loans.